silksong-modding/Silksong.Modding.Templates/README.md

 in some scenarios:

-- `website_url` in thunderstore.toml and `RepositoryUrl` in the .csproj assume that you are using GitHub and that the repository name is the safe class name of your project.
+- `website_url` in thunderstore.toml and `RepositoryUrl` in the .csproj assume that you are using GitHub and that the repository name is the name of your project.
 If either is not the case, you will have to update these URLs.
 - Most metadata contained in thunderstore.toml is placeholder.
 You will have to update it before publishing your mod.
 - The Thunderstore icon should minimally be updated to contain your mod name; there is space available for top/bottom text.
   Of course, you can also replace it with any .png of the same size.